 State and Territory governments in Australia have adopted different approaches to lure consumers into adopting renewables.
 This approach is a solar feed-in tariff, sometimes known as a solar bonus scheme or Solar feed in tariff.
 You get paid for generating electricity that you send back to the grid.
 There have been many changes made to feed-in tariff legislation in all states and territories over the past few years.

 This content must have cleared your concept regarding feed-in energy.
-It is a great way to earn money on your produce power.
+It is a great way to earn money on your production power.
 Installing this system allows you to cut down your total bill and improve your lifestyle.
 However, the premium tariffs are no longer in place.
 Low solar PV system prices mean that they are no longer the incentives involved as it was before.
 Nevertheless, still, it is a great way if you want to save on your bill.